rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 `StringBuffer` and `StringBuilder` denote a mutable sequence of characters.
 These two types are compatible, but `StringBuilder` provides no guarantee of synchronizations.
-Since synchronization is rarely used, `StringBuilder` offers right performance over its counterpart.
-If developers want to synchronize a `StringBuilder`, they can surround the code block with a synchronized operator `synchronized(sb){}`.
-This class is designed to replace `StringBuffer` in places where was being used by a single thread.[^5] Java recommends the use of `StringBuilder` in preference to `StringBuffer` due to performance.
-Code snipped bellow shows an example of the use of the `StringBuilder` class.
+Since synchronization is rarely used, `StringBuilder` offers right performance over its counterpart and is recommended by Java.[^5] Code snipped bellow shows an example of the use of the `StringBuilder` class.

 ```java